 How to Create a Burn-up Chart in Excel (With Easy Steps)

-• It is a must to have a proper dataset to create a burn-up chart.
-So, we will be discussing the dataset of an ongoing project.
-I have arranged the data of that project in the Dates, Estimated Project, Estimated Progress, and Actual Progress columns.
+• We have arranged the dataset of a project in the Dates, Estimated Project, Estimated Progress, and Actual Progress columns.

 Burn up Chart Excel